Feldspar

 Feldspar is a gem group that includes microcline, orthoclase, and plagioclase varieties.
 Each variety varies as to crystal structure, refractive index, color and other specifics.
-Gemstones include: amazonite, moonstone, labradorite, sunstone.
+Gemstones include amazonite, moonstone, labradorite, and sunstone.
 From the Greek word klasis meaning cleaving (clase) with a cleavage direction as the prefix.

 - Microcline